Hosting beauty brunch is a great way to connect with your tribe (a.k.a those interested in your message and services.)

 Having a theme to your brunch is one thing.
 Planning the activities is another.
 In order for the event to be fun, plan out your agenda for the event.
 Even if you only have 10 guests attend, all guests will want to know what to expect at the event.
 You can generally let them know when they arrive.

 For example, when guests arrived, I invited them to start eating, fixing their coffee or juice before we got into our presentations and demos.
-The first presentation consisted of a styling demo from local professional hair stylist Courtney Page Scott.
+The first presentation consisted of a styling demo from South Carolina-based professional hair stylist Courtney Page Scott.
 Afterward guests participated in a Q&A with her about additional hair care concerns.

 After a short break, I handled the 2nd presentation which consisted of a basic makeup application tutorial.
 (Side Note: You can choose to have all guests participate in the tutorial or have a model.)